BALANCED BUDGET. MEANING AND REASONS FOR BALANCED BUDGETING. A balanced budget of a government is a budget with revenue equal to expenditure.

 Reasons For Balanced Budgets

-- Balance budget prevents gigantic debt burdens: Balanced budget is usually used by all government to prevent gigantic or painful debt burdens.
+Balance budget prevents gigantic debt burdens: Balanced budget is usually used by all governments to prevent gigantic or painful debt burdens.

-- It prevents financial insecurity: Balanced budget do prevent financial insecurity in the economy
+It prevents financial insecurity: Balanced budget does prevent financial insecurity in the economy

-- It helps to control expenditure: Balanced budget is used by government to control financial expenditure.
+It helps to control expenditure: Balanced budget is used by the government to control financial expenditure.

-- Reduction in interest payment on loans: Balanced budget equally helps to reduced interest on payment of loans.
+Reduction in interest payment on loans: Balanced budget equally helps to reduce interest on payment of loans.

-- It helps to curb excessive borrowing: Balanced budget equally helps to prevent excessive borrowing by government.
+It helps to curb excessive borrowing: Balanced budget equally helps to prevent excessive borrowing by the government.

-- It aids or increases savings: Balanced budgets are generally known to increase savings by government.
+It aids or increases savings: Balanced budgets are generally known to increase savings by the government.

 - economic tools for nation building